dewere/FastDisJS/README.md

 });
 ```

+---

 **(v2.0+)** To use multiple prefixes you can use arrays, for example:
 ```js
 ...
 fd.onMessage(msg, ['!', '?'], ...
 ```

+---

-So, this example will handle "!help" and "?help".
+So, this example will handle both "!help" and "?help".

 **(v2.1+)** Easy command checker
 ```js